Request Assistance

 Formally, the staff conducts an annual survey to receive feedback from program residents.
 There are three surveys: one for elders, one for caregivers, and one for children.
 These surveys are an opportunity for participants to provide feedback on the community, as well as on individual needs.
 The staff implements ideas from the surveys after review.
 In addition to the annual survey, community members are also given an opportunity to provide feedback through a satisfaction survey, which addresses levels of satisfaction with both program staff and property management.

-Informally, staff members engage with caregivers through conversation in the community or during scheduled monthly one-on-one meetings.
+Informally, staff members engage with caregivers through text messaging and direct conversation in the community, or during scheduled monthly one-on-one meetings.
 Staff members plan support group topics or other events based on the individual needs of residents that may come to the surface during these informal interactions.
 For example, when talking to caregivers about social support and connection, a staff member learned that caregivers were interested in learning more about how to talk to their children about reproductive health, which led to the development of an educational learning opportunity.

 It is such a blessing to live here.
 This gave the kids more help through on-site therapy with Kinship House, and elders taking the kids on trips.
 The staff have always been supportive of the children and getting their needs met.